TheOdinProject/curriculum/dev_roadmap.md

 * KILL BOOTSTRAP!?!
 * Update failing tests
 * Write basic tests for curriculum section
-* TESTS: Why do some tests only fail intermittantly???
 * Bug: when getting referred directly to /scheduler?cb=12345 (e.g. http://www.theodinproject.com/scheduler?cb=3), then immediately clicking into Preferences and removing that project, the redirect from Preferences takes you back to the same referral URL so the project is immediately added back on ... an infinite process.
 Need to clear the query string or something to prevent this.

+SOMEHOW WENT AWAY Why do some tests only fail intermittantly???
+SORTA DONE Refactor to Remove all legacy splash stuff (mailers, views, controller actions, routes...)
-DONE Clean up old homepage so it's out of the way and not a redirect to homepage2 or whatever DONE Fix navbar on home page for already-logged-in-users to show logout link DONE Set up redirect for students post-signup for GA to hook onto.
+DONE Fix basic specs to run (need to create courses/sections etc or remove welcome email somehow from them) DONE Clean up old homepage so it's out of the way and not a redirect to homepage2 or whatever DONE Fix navbar on home page for already-logged-in-users to show logout link DONE Set up redirect for students post-signup for GA to hook onto.